+1922 loudspeakers and transformers.
 Looking backwards during the last seven years, it seems probable that the tuning coil has gone through more evolution of shape than any other component.
-For many years the two-pin coil with standard base At the beginning of held sway. broadcasting, the only characteristic possessed by a coil was its ability to tune to the wavelength required, and the question of heavy losses was entirely forgotten; but this was to some extent beneficial, as it compensated for the unsuitability of the ordinary 3-electrode valve as a H.F. amplifier.
-A little later several types of tuning coils made their appearance that were definitely designed to overcome some of the disadvantages of the previous models, among which was the honeycomb coil, which possessed extremely low self-capacity, plane.
+For many years the two-pin coil with standard base held sway.
+At the beginning of broadcasting, the only characteristic possessed by a coil was its ability to tune to the wavelength required, and the question of heavy losses was entirely forgotten; but this was to some extent beneficial, as it compensated for the unsuitability of the ordinary 3-electrode valve as a H.F. amplifier.
+A little later several types of tuning coils made their appearance that were definitely designed to overcome some of the disadvantages of the previous models, among which was the honeycomb coil, which possessed extremely low self-capacity, but had the disadvantage of an increased high-frequency resistance and consequent flattening of tuning.
+The first real efficiency coil consisted of an ingenious structure so arranged that every turn was air-spaced from its neighbour by slotted ebonite pegs and in addition each turn was practically a circle, and almost in a true plane.